aaronhunter1088/Clock/README.md

 Clock view if so desired.
 When the Timer is finished, it will change to the Timer panel to indicate it has finished.

-In v2.5, the cloc uses the new Time API and the code was condensed to be as concise as possible and remove any deprecated methods.
+In v2.5, the clock uses the new Time API and the code was condensed to be as concise as possible and remove any deprecated methods.